Arch Linux Setup and Configuration

 # Lid switch: disable laptop screen when closed, re-enable when opened

-bindl = , switch:on:Lid Switch, exec, hyprctl keyword monitor "eDP-1,disable"
+bindl = , switch:on:Lid Switch, exec, hyprctl dispatch moveworkspacetomonitor active DP-4 && hyprctl keyword monitor "eDP-1,disable"

 How it works:

-bindl— a bind that works even when the screen is lockedswitch:on:Lid Switch— triggered when the lid is closedswitch:off:Lid Switch— triggered when the lid is openedhyprctl keyword monitor— dynamically changes monitor settings at runtime
+bindl— a bind that works even when the screen is lockedswitch:on:Lid Switch— triggered when the lid is closedswitch:off:Lid Switch— triggered when the lid is openedhyprctl dispatch moveworkspacetomonitor active <monitor>— moves the current workspace to the target monitor before disabling/enabling, so nothing gets lost or invisiblehyprctl keyword monitor— dynamically changes monitor settings at runtime

 Verify your switch name with hyprctl devices — look under the “Switches” section.
 It’s usually Lid Switch but may differ on some hardware.